metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_local_redirect_policy_v2_manifest.md

 Required:

 - `port` (String) Port is an L4 port number.
 The string will be strictly parsed as a single uint16.
-- `protocol` (String) Protocol is the L4 protocol.
-Accepted values: 'TCP', 'UDP'
+- `protocol` (String) Protocol is the L4 protocol.Accepted values: 'TCP', 'UDP'

 Optional:

-- `name` (String) Name is a port name, which must contain at least one [a-z], and may also contain [0-9] and '-' anywhere except adjacent to another '-' or in the beginning or the end.
+- `name` (String) Name is a port name, which must contain at least one [a-z],and may also contain [0-9] and '-' anywhere except adjacent to another'-' or in the beginning or the end.